-The Girls Academy program was founded in 2004 by Olympian and champion basketballer Ricky Grace (AM, MEdL, BPoLSc).
-It works within the school system to drive community-led solutions aimed at overcoming the obstacles that prevent Aboriginal and Torres Strait Islander girls from attending and achieving at school.
+Girls Academy is the flagship program of Role Models and Leaders Australia, founded in 2004 by Olympian and champion basketballer Ricky Grace (AM, MEdL, BPoLSc).
+The full-time program works within the school system to drive community-led solutions aimed at overcoming the obstacles that prevent Aboriginal and Torres Strait Islander girls from attending and achieving at school.

 Girls receive intensive one-on-one mentoring and support from our team of skilled field staff, 74 percent of whom are highly accomplished Aboriginal and Torres Strait Islander women.